 In some cases, the Board may send your case back to the VA Regional Office.
 Some cases may end up in the United States Court of Appeals for Veterans Claims, which could grant, deny, or remand a case to the Board of Veterans Appeals with specific recommendations to follow.

 Do you or your loved one need help with a VA Form 9?
-Contact the Berry Law Firm as soon as possible.
+Contact the Berry Law as soon as possible.

 We can provide a thorough evaluation of your benefits claim and help you get the VA benefits you are entitled to.
 Call Berry Law at (888) 883-2483 or contact us online to schedule a free case evaluation.